 By Martin Bell

-We've been working with former Ski Olympian Martin Bell for over 15 years and he created our unique PB Martin Bell Ski Academy, which runs every year in Zermatt and, from this winter, in Arosa too for children, aged 11 to 15.
-In this series of blog posts, Martin shares his extensive knowledge and valuable expertise.
-This is the fifth post of the series, in which Martin gives us his expert advice on the mastering the art of off-piste skiing.
+We have been working with former Ski Olympian Martin Bell for over 15 years, collaborating to create and constantly develop our unique PB Martin Bell Ski Academy, which runs in Arosa at February half term for children, aged 11 to 15.
+Martin has written a series of articles and blog posts exclusively for Powder Byrne, where he shares his extensive knowledge and valuable expertise on all things skiing.
+In this article Martin focuses on off-piste skiing and gives us his expert advice on the mastering the powder.

 Going off piste